Close

 Conclusion

-Most surprising and complimentary was the noted comparison of this new design with other websites across the Michigan State University campus by students and colleagues.
+Most surprising were the organic comparisons by students and staff between this solution with other websites across the Michigan State University campus.
 A student mentioned, "If I had this, school would be easier.
-It's way more user friendly than any other MSU website.
+It's way more user-friendly than any other MSU website.
 It has everything you need from starting here, classes, to find careers.
 It would be great for other majors across campus."
-Meanwhile, an academic advisor (from another unit) who happened to see the prototype told me, "I've seen a lot of webpages in my nine years of advising at MSU.
+Meanwhile, an academic advisor from another unit said, "I've seen a lot of webpages in my nine years of advising at MSU.
 This one is by far the best I've seen."

 Broader Implications